 Lake Ellenwood Beach is located in Yarmouth County

-Ellenwood's current supervised beach area is a man made beach that was constructed for the summer of 1996 to improve the park's facilities.
-Prior to this, the N.S.L.S. supervised a different swimming area within the park.
-The landscape of Ellenwood park and its surroundings, like all of south western Nova Scotia, has been modified by glaciers.
+Lake Ellenwood Beach's supervised area is a man made beach that was constructed in 1996 to improve the Provincial Park's facilities.
+Prior to this, the NSLS supervised a different swimming area within the park, commonly referred to as "the campground beach".
+The landscape of Ellenwood Park and its surroundings, like all of south western Nova Scotia, has been modified by glaciers.
 As these glaciers ploughed and scraped across the land, they created a relatively flat surface.
 The eroded material was deposited as glacial features such as eskers (sand, gravel or cobble deposits formed into long, narrow ridges) and frumlins (oval shaped hills composed of glacial till).
 Glacial deposits also blocked the flow of rivers and streams, thus creating numerous lakes in the area such as Lake Ellenwood.

-Lake Ellenwood Provincial Park offers an 86 site campground with a central washroom and showers, a playground, a group picnic shelter, and a trailer dump station.
-The park also offers many other facilities such as picnic areas, a boat launch, supervised swimming, and a hiking trail.
+Lake Ellenwood Beach is located within the Provincial Park.
+This features a 86-site campground with a central washroom and showers, a playground, a group picnic shelter, and a trailer dump station.
+The park also features many other facilities such as picnic areas, a boat launch, and a hiking trail.

-Lake Ellenwood's beach area is fairly safe, but there are some drop off spots that can be dangerous.
+Lake Ellenwood Beach is fairly safe, but there are some drop off spots that can be dangerous.
 At each end of the buoy line, there are rock ledges which are surrounded by extremely shallow water.
 If there are off shore breezes, inflatables can be dangerous for weak swimmers because of the drop offs.